-This section describes the common message exchange patterns that may take place when using REST messaging with the Solace messaging platform.
+This section describes the common message exchange patterns that may take place when using REST messaging with Solace PubSub+.

-The figure immediately below shows an exchange pattern where a REST producer sends a message to a Solace router.
+The figure immediately below shows an exchange pattern where a REST producer sends a message to an event broker.

-In this scenario, the REST producer sends a message as a POST request to the router by directing the request to a URL that consists of the IP address or hostname of the router, the endpoint type (queue or topic), and a queue or topic name.
-The router behaves differently based on whether the message’s delivery mode is identified as direct or persistent.
+In this scenario, the REST producer sends a message as a POST request to the event broker by directing the request to a URL that consists of the IP address or hostname of the event broker, the endpoint type (queue or topic), and a queue or topic name.
+The event broker behaves differently based on whether the message’s delivery mode is identified as direct or persistent.

 If the message’s

-direct, upon receipt of the message the router sends a POST response of
+direct, upon receipt of the message the event broker sends a POST response of

 200 OK to the REST producer, then delivers the message.
-The POST does not indicate that the message has been delivered to its consumers, only that the router has received the message.
+The POST does not indicate that the message has been delivered to its consumers, only that the event broker has received the message.

 If the message’s

-non-persistent, when the router receives the message it stores it in the message spool, then sends a POST response of
+non-persistent, when the event broker receives the message it stores it in the message spool, then sends a POST response of

 200 OK to the REST producer.
-Again, the POST response to the REST producer only indicates that the router has received the message and does not indicate that the message has been delivered.
-The router then attempts to deliver the message.
+Again, the POST response to the REST producer only indicates that the event broker has received the message and does not indicate that the message has been delivered.
+The event broker then attempts to deliver the message.

-A REST producer’s message to a router can fail for a number of reasons.
-If there is an error authenticating the REST Producer with the router or if there is an error in the message format, the router will return a POST response which includes details of the error.
+A REST producer’s message to an event broker can fail for a number of reasons.
+If there is an error authenticating the REST Producer with the event broker or if there is an error in the message format, the event broker will return a POST response which includes details of the error.

-The figure immediately below shows a scenario involving a Solace router delivering a message to a REST Consumer.
+The figure immediately below shows a scenario involving an event broker delivering a message to a REST Consumer.

-In this scenario, the router has received a message, and the router determines that the message will be received by a REST Consumer.
-If the message type is persistent, the router stores the message and retains it until delivery is confirmed.
+In this scenario, the event broker has received a message, and the event broker determines that the message will be received by a REST Consumer.
+If the message type is persistent, the event broker stores the message and retains it until delivery is confirmed.

-The message is delivered to the REST Consumer by way of a POST request to a fixed URL contained in the message.
+The message is delivered to the REST Consumer by way of a POST request to a fixed URL (configured in the REST Consumer) that is contained in the message.
 Upon receiving the message, the REST Consumer acknowledges the message with a POST response of

-If the message type was persistent, the router removes the message from the message spool when a
+If the message type was persistent, the event broker removes the message from the message spool when a

 200 OK response is received.
 Because this is a one-way message delivery, any information contained in the body of the response from the REST Consumer is discarded.

-If the router receives any status code in response other than
+If the event broker receives any status code in response other than

 200 OK, it will continue trying to deliver the message until the delivery is a success or until some other condition is met (for example, the max retry parameter is exceeded).